Rated: E · Fiction · Action/Adventure · #2267393

 Strolling closer to the main viewing screen, Foxwell gazed in amazement at the the Vulcan starship.
 It was a cone-shaped design with "wings" on either side of the forward hull.
 There were three engine pods, separated by 120°.
 Capable of planetary landings, Foxwell recognized the T’Vahl to be a multi-purpose science and surveillance vessel, lightly armed and capable of warp speed.

-“Interesting color,” Foxwell commented.
+“Intriguing color,” Foxwell added.
 The rich copper hue provided a compelling contrast against the dark background of intergalactic space.
 Completing an about face, he turned to his Chief Engineer.
-“The Stargazer is yours, POD.”
+“The Stargazer is yours.”

 “Aye, Captain,” he acknowledged.
 “I’ll take good care of her.”